gwsystems/sunneed/src/isolation-chamber/isochamber_documentation/isochamber_system_overview.md

 # System overview:

 This overview is meant to provide a higher level understanding of the Isochamber system structure.
 To understand how to use the program see the [README.md](../README.md).
-To dive deeper into the code, see the [system overview](./isochamber_system_overview.md).
+To dive deeper into the code, see the [code documentation](./isochamber_documentation.md).

 ![Isochamber_design](./imgs/Isochamber_design.png)